neuralpain/oneclickwinrar/README.md

 > [!TIP]
-> RARLAB® has released the 2nd beta version of the latest English WinRAR 7.10 for testing on 64-bit systems!
+> RARLAB® has released the 3rd public beta of the latest English WinRAR 7.10 for testing on 64-bit systems!
 Use one of the configurations below to install and test it out. 🚀
 >
 > ```
-> oneclickrar_x64_710_b2.cmd
+> oneclickrar_x64_710_b3.cmd
 > ```
 >
 > ```
-> installrar_x64_710_b2.cmd
+> installrar_x64_710_b3.cmd
 > ```

 <p align="center">